Examination Policies (Bloomington Faculty Council)

 Students who fail to attend the final exam of a class and who have a passing grade up to that point should be given an Incomplete only if the instructor has reason to believe the absence was beyond the student's control.
 If not, the grade of "F" must be awarded.

 Students who anticipate absences from final examinations, or who are absent from final examinations for reasons they did not anticipate, should discuss these absences with their instructors as soon as possible to make arrangements for the satisfaction of course requirements.
-Instructors may require students who are absent from final examinations to file a written explanation of the absence with the Dean of Students Office (Indiana Memorial Union, Suite M088).
+Instructors may require students who are absent from final examinations to file a written explanation of the absence with the Student Advocates Office (Eigenmann Hall 229W; 812-855-0761).
 The Dean of Students Committee on Absence will review these written explanations and seek additional information, as necessary, before indicating its findings to the instructors involved.
 The final decision in the dispensation of these matters remains the instructor's.

 Where the Incomplete was received because of absence from the final examination, students may request a grade of W instead of taking the examination to remove the grade of I. In such cases, the Dean may ask the Committee on Absence to document the reason for the absence before approving a change of grade from I to W.